David-Desmaisons/ComposableAsync/README.md

 	//Factory to create actor from POCO
 	public interface IActorFactory
 	{
+            ///  Returns the type of the factory.
+            ActorFactorType Type { get; }

             //Build an actor from a POCO
             //T should an interface througth which the actor will be seen T Build<T>(T concrete) where T : class;

+            ///  Build asynchroneously an actor from a POCO
+            ///  using the actor thread to call the function creating the POCO.
+            ///  T should an interface througth which the actor will be seen Task<T> BuildAsync<T>(Func<T> concrete) where T : class;
 	}

 #### ActorFactory